2026 NFL Draft: NFL.com releases updated AI-powered mock draft with trade predictions, picks 1-32

 Ohio State linebacker Sonny Styles was one of the biggest winners of the 2026 NFL Scouting Combine.
 Styles wowed with a 4.46 40-yard dash and a 43.5″ vertical jump, skyrocketing him to a projected top-five pick in the Draft.
 Across four seasons at Ohio State, Styles recorded 244 tackles, 22.5 TFL, and 9.0 sacks.
 The Ohio native is an experienced prospect who would instantly contribute to Jim Harbaugh‘s defense in New York.

 New York hired the former Baltimore head coach this offseason, after he and the Ravens agreed to part ways after 18 seasons.
-The Giants are desperately seeking a return to relevance in the NFL, as they’ve made the postseason just twice since its Super Bowl victory in 2011.
-Putting together a strong defense, to pair with a young offense, could work out nicely for the organization.
+The Giants are desperately seeking a return to relevance in the NFL, as they’ve made the postseason just twice since their Super Bowl victory in 2011.
+Putting together a strong defense to pair with a young offense could work out nicely for the organization.

 6. Cleveland Browns: Carnell Tate, WR, Ohio State